soulripper13/speedtest_rt_ru/README.md

 - **Cards not appearing** → Go to **Settings → Devices & Services**, find the integration, and restart HA.
 Cards are registered automatically on setup.
 - Logs are available under **Settings → System → Logs**.

----
-## Support the Project

-This project is developed and maintained in spare time and is provided free to the community.

-If you find it useful and would like to support ongoing development, maintenance, and improvements, any contribution is appreciated — but never required ❤️

 ### Ways to Support